 2. North Branch Trail

-This 20-mile long, mostly paved trail takes you along the North Branch of the Chicago River and through lush forests and picturesque parks.
+This 20-mile long, mostly paved trail takes you along the North Branch of the Chicago River and through lush forests and picturesque parks, making it a perfect destination for nature lovers seeking a scenic escape.

-It's an ideal escape for those looking to soak up some tranquility while clocking in the miles.
+It’s an ideal escape for those looking to soak up some tranquility while immersing themselves in the beautiful natural surroundings as they clock in the miles.

 3. The 606 (Bloomingdale Trail)

-Built on a repurposed elevated rail line, this 2.7-mile ribbon of greenery and trail offers up a one-of-a-kind peek at Chicago's neighborhoods, art installations, and lush oases.
+Built on a former rail line, this 2.7-mile running trail offers a one-of-a-kind peek at Chicago’s neighborhoods, where you pass art installations and lush oases along the way.
+There’s also a water fountain available on the trail for convenient hydration during your run.

 Brightly lit and bustling with runners, cyclists, and strolling folks, it’s the perfect spot for mingling and people-gazing.